 Dave has devoted a considerable amount of time during his career to giving back to his community, serving on a number of boards in strategy and marketing roles.
-He currently sits on the boards of the Cleveland Play House and the Museum of Contemporary Art Cleveland.
+He currently sits on the board of Breakthrough Schools, a non-profit charter school system and prior on the boards of the Cleveland Play House and the Museum of Contemporary Art Cleveland.
 He has a lifelong passion for architecture and served on the board of the Frank Lloyd Wright Trust in Chicago.

 Dave is based in Chagrin Falls, Ohio, a suburb of Cleveland.
 His wife owns a retail store specializing in monograms.
 One daughter is beginning her career in architecture and another daughter is finishing college with her eye on public relations in the fashion industry.
 Dogs Daisy and Brit keep life interesting, as does travel, fitness and snow skiing when time allows.